paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 - What does it look like?
 - How will it make money?

 I usually work through this phase with conversations, sketches, and rough prototypes.
-Speed matters more than correctness here.

 Once you have something to work with, you start making moves.